grpc/proposal/A50-xds-outlier-detection.md

  5. For each address in the map:
     - If the address is not ejected and the multiplier is greater than 0, decrease the multiplier by 1.
     - If the address is ejected, and the current time is after `ejection_timestamp + min(base_ejection_time * multiplier, max(base_ejection_time, max_ejection_time))`, un-eject the address.

+The `outlier_detection` LB policy will store the timestamp of the most recent timer start time.
+When a new config is provided, if the timer start timestamp is unset, set it to the current time and start the timer for the configured interval, then for each address, reset the call counters.
+If the timer start timestamp is set, instead cancel the existing timer and start the timer for the configured interval minus the difference between the current time and the previous start timestamp, or 0 if that would be negative.
+When the timer fires, set the timer start timestamp to the current time.
+If a config is provided with both the `success_rate_ejection` and `failure_percentage_ejection` fields unset, skip starting the timer and unset the timer start timestamp.

 ### Ejection and Un-ejection